7 Tips on How to Make Soup Taste Delicious!

 The short answer is YES — and here’s why:

-A study examined bone soup cooked for 10 hours and found that minerals continued to increase the longer you cooked it, and proteins and free amino acids would increase until they began decreasing around ~9 hours.
-Maximum flavour compounds were also found around 4-5 hours.
+A study examined bone soup cooked for 10 hours and found that minerals continued to increase the longer it cooked, while proteins and free amino acids increased until they began decreasing around ~9 hours.
+Maximum flavour compounds were also found around 4–5 hours.
 As long as you’re not cooking soup for 9+ hours, this study suggests it will still be very nutritious.

 5. Spicing things up

-Spices are your ultimate tool, and can absolutely make or break your soup!
-Keep the aromatics to a controlled amount though, especially in broths; you don’t want the spices to overpower the broth itself.
+Spices are your ultimate tool and can absolutely make or break your soup!
+Keep aromatics to a controlled amount, especially in broths; you don’t want the spices to overpower the broth itself.

 Don’t know where to put your seasonings?
 Try these recommended soups!